 HtmlWriter also provides some methods for saving and restoring memory snapshots, which can be useful for temporarily changing graphic data or the contents of data tables.
 These methods are described below.

 '''

 HtmlWriter.push_snapshot (name=")

 '''

-Save the current memory snapshot for later retrieval (by pop_snapshot ()), and put a copy in its place.
+Save a copy of the current memory snapshot for later retrieval (by pop_snapshot ()).

 Parameters name - An optional name for the snapshot.

 '''

 HtmlWriter.pop_snapshot()

 '''